Join Quilt Blocks Accurately With The ¼ Inch Foot

 Now, if you look at the 1/4” foot with guide, you can see that it has a blade hinged on the right edge.
 When you lower the presser foot, the blade rests on the needle plate exactly a 1/4” from the needle.
 To use it you glide the fabric against the blade.

-Getting Started and a No-Pinning Tip
+Getting Started With a No-Pinning Hack

 After the foot is installed, all you need to do is line up your seams carefully.
 I like minimalist quilts, so often I only have long straight seams without intersections.
 If that is the case for you, you can of course pin if you want, but I’ll show you a nifty trick for keeping straight edges aligned without pins: